Water: Fish Tissue Studies

 National Rivers and Streams Assessment Fish Tissue Study (PDF) (124 pp, 13MB, About PDF)

 In 2008, EPA’s Office of Water launched the National Rivers and Streams Assessment (NRSA), which included a national study of contaminants in the fillet tissue of fish collected from randomly selected sampling locations in the Nation’s rivers.
 EPA anticipates having fish tissue results available to report during 2014.

 National Coastal Condition Assessment Great Lakes Human Health Fish Tissue Study

 EPA’s Office of Water, Great Lakes National Program Office, and Office of Research and Development are collaborating to conduct the first statistically based study of fish contamination in the Great Lakes under the agency’s National Coastal Condition Assessment (NCCA).
-EPA initiated the Great Lakes Human Health Fish Tissue Study in 2010 and expects to report study results in 2014.
+EPA initiated the Great Lakes Human Health Fish Tissue Study in 2010 and expects to report study results in late 2015.

 EPA is exploring the occurrence and levels of chemicals in fish for which the risk to human health and the environment is unknown.
 These contaminants of emerging concern (CECs) include pharmaceuticals and personal care products, and perfluorinated compounds (PFCs) and polybrominated diphenyl ethers (PBDEs).